 The United Medical Transportation Providers Group is dedicated to filling various voids that exist within the assisted medical transportation industry.
 Thus, our purpose is simple – to further promote and enhance the interests of our industry while educating and empowering our member-providers.

-The general perception of our industry is that assisted medical transportation requires ambulance or emergency services offering medical assistance.
-However, the irony is that most patients do NOT require an ambulance or emergency service when being discharged, transported to medical appointments, or attending various treatments.
-In fact, the vast majority of patient transports are quite literally non-emergency and, thus, only require the assistance of non-emergency vehicles; often referred to as ambulettes or “medi-vans.”
+The general perception of our industry is that assisted medical transportation requires ambulance or emergency services.
+However, in most instances, patients do NOT require emergency services when being discharged, transferred to nursing or rehabilitation centers, transported to medical appointments, or attending various treatments.
+The vast majority of transports are quite literally non-emergency and, thus, only require the assistance of non-emergency vehicles; often referred to as ambulettes or “medi-vans.”

 Using ALS (Advanced Life Support) or BLS (Basic Life Support) vehicles for non-emergency transportation is excessive in cost, resources, and time.
 It is like using a saw when only a scalpel is required.
 Ambulettes are considerably more cost effective for patients, providers, and third party payers.